sg-s/crabsort/README.md

 git clone git@github.com:sg-s/crabsort.git
 ````

-Don't forget to download, install and configure the other packages too (see below).
+Don't forget to download, install and configure the other packages too.

 ## Limitations and Scope

-* `crabsort` is a tweaked version of an earlier spikesorting package that I wrote to sort spikes in extracellular recordings of *Drosophila* olfactory neurons.
+* `crabsort` is a tweaked version of an [earlier spikesorting package](https://github.com/sg-s/spikesort) that I wrote to sort spikes in extracellular recordings of *Drosophila* olfactory neurons.
 The changes I made here are specific to crabs and to the STG.
 * Currently, only `.ABF` and `.SMR` files are supported, though `crabsort`'s plugin architecture makes adding support for a new file format trivial.
-* No support for manually adding or removing spikes
+* No support for manually adding or removing spikes.

 ## Architecture